anydotcrypto/docs.any.sender/docs/coreClient/README.md

   from: userWallet.address,
   to: echoContractAddress,
   data: data,
-  deadline: deadline,
   gasLimit: 100000, // should be plenty
-  compensation: "500000000", // 5 gwei
-  relayContractAddress: "0x9b4FA5A1D9f6812e2B56B36fBde62736Fa82c2a7",
 };

-// sign the relay transaction
-const id = AnyDotSenderCoreClient.relayTxId(relayTx);
+// sign the direct transaction const id = AnyDotSenderCoreClient.relayTxId(relayTx);
 const signature = await userWallet.signMessage(ethers.utils.arrayify(id));
 const signedTx = { ...relayTx, signature };

-// send the transaction
-const receipt = await anySenderClient.relay(signedTx);
+// send the transaction & get signed receipt from any.sender const receipt = await anySenderClient.relay(signedTx);
 ```

 # Full example and walkthrough

-any.sender is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain by a deadline.
+any.sender is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain in a timely manner.

 You can configure the payload as you like, but in this tutorial, we will just send a string message to an echo contract.